BCButcher/TRUS-L/README.md

 ## Acknowledgments

-* Filipe Laborde - [codefreeze8](https://github.com/codefreeze8) Instructor at the U of T coding bootcamp who wrote async-db.js
+* Filipe Laborde - [codefreeze8](https://github.com/codefreeze8) Instructor at the U of T coding bootcamp who wrote the code in connection.js
 * David Bland = [thatdevguy1](https://github.com/thatdevguy1) Assistant instructor at the U of T coding bootcamp.
 This code would not have been deployed to Heroku without him.